4 Days

 When you are in Nepal during the festival seasons, you are likely to have a unique cultural experience.
 The largest Hindu festival in the country, Dashain, normally lasts two weeks and is marked by family meetings, blessings, and other traditional ceremonies.

-The transportation and travel services may be congested during the time of the festivals when a number of families go back to their hometowns.
+Transportation and travel services may be congested during festivals, when many families return to their hometowns.
 It is advisable to plan your travel to Pokhara before starting the trek.

-Trails through villages can be peaceful even in the case of a festival.
+Trails through villages can be peaceful, even during a festival.

-Even if you may not arrive in the trail during a big celebration, the welcoming community feel of the villages nearby usually gives the Short Mardi Himal Trek an unforgettable cultural experience.
+Even if you may not arrive in the villages during a big celebration, the welcoming community feel of the nearby villages usually makes the Short Mardi Himal Trek an unforgettable cultural experience.

 Private vs Group Joining

-The Short Mardi Himal Trek could either be undertaken as aprivate trek or as a group journey.
+The Short Mardi Himal Trek can be undertaken either as a private trek or as a group journey.
 The solo trek is more liberal.
-You will move at your own speed, take photo breaks when you desire, and relax where you want.
+You will move at your own pace, take photo breaks when you wish, and relax wherever you want.
 This may come in handy when climbing to higher camps.

-Group joining is another choice for those travelers who prefer a reasonable and more social experience.
+Group joining is another option for travelers who prefer a more reasonable, more social experience.
 Traveling with other people in the forest will give you the chance to share stories, eat food together, and help one another during the morning hike to the viewpoint.

 Both alternatives are suitable for the Short Mardi Himal Trek.
-Deciding between the two will rely on your style of travel, time schedule, and budget.
+Deciding between the two will depend on your travel style, schedule, and budget.

 Connectivity, Mobile Network & Charging Facilities

-The connectivity in the Short Mardi Himal Trek can be different in various locations and weather conditions.
-Most of the area may be covered by mobile signal, and the camps in higher ridge areas might lack stronger signals.
+Connectivity on the Short Mardi Himal Trek can vary across locations and weather conditions.
+Most of the area may have mobile signal coverage, but the camps on higher ridges might have weaker signals.
 The lower stops, such as Forest Camp (2,080 m / 6,824 ft), are usually more connected than the higher locations, such as High Camp (3,580 m / 11,745 ft).

-Most of the teahouses have Wi-Fi at an additional cost, but the speed can vary depending on the number of devices joined in it.
-Devices can be charged via electricity or solar by paying a little money.
+Most teahouses offer Wi-Fi for an additional fee, but the speed can vary depending on the number of devices connected.
+Devices can be charged via electricity or solar power for a small fee.

 A power bank can be useful in charging phones or cameras, particularly when it is cold.
 Before the start of the Short Mardi Himal Trek, offline maps and essential contacts can be downloaded in Pokhara.